FAQs about Psalters

 - The list of familiar hymn tunes enables you to sing a psalm to a tune you already know.

-- Psalm recordings (on CD or MP3 digital download) can purchased at our website.
-Just click the header "Music," then use the dropdown menu to find music from your preferred psalter.
+- Psalm recordings (on CD or MP3 digital download) can be purchased at our website.
 Our store carries CDs of American psalters, international English-language psalters, and some foreign language psalters!

 - The Book of Psalms for Worship app is an easy way to keep psalm lyrics at your fingertips and psalm tunes near your ear.
 Searches through psalms, displays lyrics, shows sheet music, and plays audio.

 You have several different psalters on this site.
 What's the difference?